Offerton Health CentreTel: 0161 426 9166

 In order to register, we will require the following:

-Please ask at reception for the relevant forms or download them below, complete and hand in at the surgery:
+Please ask at reception for the relevant forms or download them below, complete and hand in at the surgery.
+It is important that all of these forms are filled in and given to reception otherwise your registration cannot be completed.

 Family Doctor Services Registration GMS1 Form